mattmills49/Blog-Posts/glum_splines/glum_multi_splines.md

     Number of Basis Splines for daily feature: 28 Number of Basis Splines for hourly feature: 14

 Next is our combined penalty matrix.
-When we had one spline term we could just pass in the inner transpose product of the difference matrix (I’m not sure if that’s the correct term, but the $D^TD$ matrix is what I’m referring to).
-Now we have two spline terms and a simple linear term.
-Since each spline term has its own penalty we can structure the full penalty matrix as a “sequence” of individual penalty matrices.
-So the difference matrices will be on the (large) diagonal and the outer triangles are filled with zeros.
+To recap from my last post, the penalty matrix enforces smoothness on the spline coefficients.
+This acts as a regularizer so that the model doesn’t interpolate too much and end up overfitting to the training data.
+To calculate the penalty matrix we first calculate the difference matrix which tracks the differences between successive spline terms.
+The penalty matrix for a single spline term is simply the inner transpose product of this difference matrix, which you can also multiply by a penalty value, $\lambda$, to control the level of smoothness:

+$$
+\mathbf{P} = \lambda D^T D
+$$

+Now we have multiple spline terms and a linear term instead of a single spline term.
+How can we combine the difference matrics that we have for each term into one penalty matrix?
+We get lucky and actually all we need to do is “stack” our penalty matrices diagonally surrounded by zero matrices.
+This takes advantage of how the penalty matrix gets included in the loss function that the model optimizes ($\beta^T P \beta$ where
+$\beta$ is the coefficient vector).
 This way each penalty only interacts with its own corresponding spline coefficients and no other term’s coefficients.
-If $mathbf{D_hourly}$ is the penalty matrix for the hours of the day coefficients, and $mathbf{D_daily}$ is the penalty matrix for the day of the year coefficient then our combined penalty matrix is
+If $D_h$ is the difference matrix for the hours of the day coefficients, $D_d$ is the penalty matrix for the day of the year coefficient, and $\lambda_{i}$ is the penalty for each term (including the non-spline terms), then our combined penalty matrix is just:
-just:

 \$\$
 \$\$

-This allows us to combine any number of individual terms.
+This allows us to fit any number of spline terms in one model.
 More terms will obviously increase the time it takes to fit each model.
 I would love to test this further but my hunch is that it actually won’t slow down a model fit too much.
 The reason is that both the model matrix containing the spline values and the penalty matrix will be “mostly sparse”.
 What I mean by that is that they aren’t completely diagonal matrices, but most sections of the matrix are only non-zero near the